Skip to Content

 Sausage, a large ham, and top round steak on a cutting board.

-The most popular lunch items, however, were the mountain of both crab legs and shrimp, which both attracted a consistent stream of people.
+The most popular lunch items were the mountains of crab legs and shrimp, which drew a steady stream of people.

 A pile of crab legs flanked by cut lemons.